What’s all this ponzi and phish talk about anyway?

 There are still far too many individuals falling prey to the email that bequeaths them $10,000,000.00 because he’s the last surviving New Zealander with the same surname.
 These little attractive emails can be to our financial detriment, and most people who have indulged in them have landed up in debt counselling and applying for credit just to save themselves from a complete debt trap.

 With that said, can you believe that hackers and scam artists are still winning with this?
 Neither can we.
-The truth is that it doesn’t matter how educated you are these days, there are certain scams that are just catching us completely unawares, because they are so well orchestrated and eventually landing us in more debt than we could have ever thought possible.
+The truth is that it doesn’t matter how educated you are these days, there are certain scams that are just catching us completely unawares because they are so well orchestrated and eventually land us in more debt than we could have ever thought possible.

 Ponzi schemes & phishing